-With Deniliquin’s agricultural and farming roots and the magnificent Riverina plains nearby, the Ute and the plains were chosen as themes for a Festival for people of all ages.
-So the Deni Play on the Plains Festival was conceived, a festival to be held on the flattest, natural, open plains on earth, with Ute culture an intrinsic part of Deniliquin it would play a major part of the festival and hence the Deni World Record Ute Muster burst into the national psyche.
+With Deniliquin’s agricultural and farming roots and the magnificent Riverina plains nearby, the UTE and the PLAINS were chosen as themes for a festival for people of all ages.
+The Deni Play on the Plains Festival was conceived in October 1999, a festival to be held on the flattest, natural, open plains on earth, with “Ute culture” being an intrinsic part of Deniliquin, it was unanimous that it would play a major part of the festival and hence the Deni Ute Muster burst into the national psyche.

 THE FESTIVAL TODAY

 Our event attracts almost 20,000 people to Deniliquin to celebrate all things Australian and the icon of the Ute.

 The festival has a unique blend of activities for patrons, and free camping on the flattest plains on earth all for the one ticket price!
 There are 2 night-time concerts featuring Australia’s best country and rock musicians, a day stage and a jam-packed weekend of entertainment for all ages!